 "Writing has always been an essential part of my life.
-I first discovered my passion for writing when I was in the seventh grade and my class was assigned a daily journal in which to write.
-After a few “Dear Diary” entries, I decided to try my hand at a story idea that had been brewing in the back of my mind.
-Putting pen to paper was a cathartic experience, helping me deal with the adolescent emotions I was feeling at the time.
+I first discovered a passion for the written word when I was in the seventh grade.
+Mrs. Williams (shout-out to amazing teachers everywhere!) assigned our class a daily journal, and after a few “Dear Diary” entries, I decided to try my hand at writing a short story.
+This sparked a flood of creativity and excitement for me.
 The words just seemed to flow!
 From that moment on, I was hooked.
+Putting pen to paper was also a cathartic experience during those tumultuous teen years, helping me deal with the adolescent emotions I was feeling at the time.
 Over the years, I've written everything from science fiction and fantasy to historical fiction to romance, yet writing about my family and my personal experiences is what I enjoy most.
 And I am never without a cup of coffee or my little dog Kugel when I sit down to write!"

 Melissa W. Hunter, author of What She Lost and other works, is a writer and blogger from Cincinnati, Ohio.
 She studied creative writing and journalism at the University of Cincinnati, receiving a BA in English literature and a minor in Judaic studies.
 She was awarded the English Department’s Undergraduate Essay Award and Undergraduate Fiction Award over two consecutive years.
 In her senior year, she received a grant to study and write about the Holocaust at the United States Holocaust Museum in Washington, DC.
 Her articles have been published on Kveller.com and LiteraryMama.com, Booksbywomen.org, and her short stories have appeared in the Jewish Literary Journal.
 She is a contributing blogger to the Today Show parenting community, and her novella Through a Mirror Clear was published as a serial installment on TheSame.blog, an online literary journal written for women by women (now available in its entirety on Amazon.com).
 Her novel What She Lost is inspired by her grandmother’s life as a Holocaust survivor.
 She works as a freelance writer and blogs about the writing process and motherhood.
 When not at her computer, Melissa loves spending family time with her husband and two beautiful daughters.